corda/corda/docs/source/running-signing-service.rst

 :device: HSM connection string.
 It is of the following format 3001@127.0.0.1, where 3001 is the port number.
     Default value: "3001@127.0.0.1"

+:rootKeyGroup: HSM key group for the root certificate key.
+This parameter is vendor specific (see Utimaco docs).

+:networkMapKeyGroup: HSM key group for the network map certificate key.
+This parameter is vendor specific (see Utimaco docs).

-:keyGroup: HSM key group.
+:doormanKeyGroup: HSM key group for the doorman certificate key.
 This parameter is vendor specific (see Utimaco docs).

 :keySpecifier: HSM key specifier.
 This parameter is vendor specific (see Utimaco docs).
 Default value: 1.